-Usually, you will finish work around 8pm but if you are dining in a chalet you would stay a bit later.
-It's a chalet holiday tradition at Le Ski to dine with the guests!
+Usually, you will finish work around 8pm but if you are helping in a chalet you would stay a bit later.

 You will get two days off during the week which are on the same day as all of our resort staff.